burger-menu

 The Duigan Biplane

-The machine was a two seat, dual control biplane, similar to Type D but fitted with a square rudder, steel framed tailplane and square instead of triangular section fuselage.
-The seats were arranged so that the occupants' heads were raised just above the padded rim of an elliptical opening and celluloid windows were provided in the floor to give downward view.
-Following current Continental practice, Roe tried a newer wing section having 'Phillips entry' whereby the chord line of the wing was horizontal in level flight.
+The machine was a two-seat, dual control biplane, similar to Type D but fitted with a square rudder, steel framed tailplane and square instead of triangular section fuselage.
+The seats were arranged so that the occupants’ heads were raised just above the padded rim of an elliptical opening and celluloid windows were provided in the floor to give downward view.
+Following current Continental practice, Roe tried a newer wing section having ‘Phillips entry’ whereby the chord line of the wing was horizontal in level flight.
 Wing warping was employed for lateral control and wing spars were of English ash with poplar ribs, rounded wingtips being formed from rattan cane.
 As usual, the whole machine was built in sections, easily dismantled for transport, the fuselage consisting of two halves bolted together behind the rear cockpit.
-The engine was a 40 h.p. horizontally opposed Alvaston driving an Avro airscrew of Kauri pine and cooled by large spiral tube radiators on each side of the front cockpit.
+The engine was a 40 hp horizontally opposed Alvaston driving an Avro airscrew of kauri pine and cooled by large spiral tube radiators on each side of the front cockpit.

-First straight hops were made by Duigan at Huntingdon Racecourse flying ground early in February 1912 but in spite of experiments with different airscrews the machine was very loath to leave terra firma.
-Considering it advisable to return to the Avro fold, Duigan took the machine to Brooklands where a 35 h.p.
-E.N.V. engine was fitted and he met with more success.
+The undercarriage was a complete departure from normal Avro practice, incorporating a Nieuport-type leaf-spring axle and centre skid with bracing wires to flatten long grass and prevent nosing over.
+This type of undercarriage proved so successful that in modified form it was used on Avro aeroplanes for a generation.
+First straight hops were made by Duigan at Huntingdon Racecourse flying ground early in December 1911 but in spite of experiments with different airscrews the machine was very loath to leave terra firma.
+Considering it advisable to return to the Avro fold, Duigan took the machine to Brooklands where a 35 hp E.N.V. engine was fitted and he met with more success.
 On March 10 several long straight flights were made but the aircraft was sadly underpowered and only flyable in good weather.
-Duigan then made and fitted an airscrew of his own design and working as his own mechanic, tuned the E.N.V. engine to such good effect that on April 12 he succeeded in flying several times round Brooklands track.
-On April 19 he flew figure eights at 300 ft. and on April 27 successfully completed tests for his Aviator's Certificate, the aircraft having completed four hours in the air up to that date entirely without damage.
+Duigan then made and fitted an airscrew of his own design and working as his own mechanic, tuned the E.N.V. engine to such good effect that on April 13 he succeeded in flying several times round Brooklands track.
+On April 19 he flew figure eights at 300 ft and on April 20 successfully completed tests for his Aviator’s Certificate (No.211), the aircraft having completed four hours in the air up to that date entirely without damage.
 Passenger flights, not so successful on low power, were confined to straights within Brooklands track.
-Duigan's best and final solo flight in his machine, consisting of an hour's circuits over Addlestone at an altitude of 400-600 ft., was made on April 30.
+Duigan’s best solo flight in his machine, consisting of an hour’s circuits over Addlestone at an altitude of 400-600 ft, was made on April 30.
+His final recorded flight was on May 15.

 SPECIFICATION AND DATA

 Manufacturers: A. V. Roe and Company, Brownsfield Mills, Great Ancoats Street, Manchester; and Brooklands Aerodrome, Byfleet, Surrey.
-Rebuilt by The Lakes Flying Company, Cockshott, Lake Windermere, Westmorland

 Power Plants: